Carbon Intensity - Great River Energy

 Footnotes

-2: These calculations were completed based on current understandings of accounting methods and most recent data QAQC as of April 2024.
-If errors are discovered or changes to accounting methods are made, the values will be updated and reposted.
-Please refer this website for most current and accurate information.
+3: These calculations were completed based on accounting methods and data available as of September 2024.
+These values will be updated as new data is obtained and/or as accounting methods evolve.
+Please refer to this webpage for the most current and accurate information.